 |Transcript of High School Record||√|

-Youngstown State University does look at standardized tests scores during the admissions process.
+Youngstown State University looks at standardized tests scores during the admissions process.

-Youngstown State University is test optional.
+Youngstown State University has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other Youngstown State University applicants, you should strive to earn between 960 and 1190 (or higher!) on the SAT.
-At Youngstown State University 25% of admitted students scored higher than 1190 and 25% of scored lower than 960, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other Youngstown State University applicants, you should strive to score between 950 and 1160 (or higher!) on the SAT.
+At Youngstown State University 25% of admitted students scored higher than 1160 and 25% of scored lower than 950, but the majority of students scored somewhere in between these two numbers.

 To be most competitive at Youngstown State University, you should strive to earn between 18 and 24 on the ACT.